-The platforms developers choose will manage where they spend the dominant part of their time, as an Evans Data survey of 400 versatile developers suggests.
+The platform’s developers choose will manage where they spend the dominant part of their time, as an Evans Data survey of 400 versatile developers suggests.

 Among those surveyed, more Android developers (36%) say testing and debugging is the most tedious phase of advancement than whatever other gathering.
-By contrast, the largest gathering of iOS developers (31%) say they spend most of their time doing real coding.
+By contrast, the largest gathering of iOS developers (31%) says they spend most of their time doing real coding.
 For developers focusing on Windows Phone, it’s the design phase.

 Coders need to code, so why do they spend so much time testing and debugging with Android?

-Given that there are more than 1,600 devices in the Android SDK, it’s not surprising Android developers must spend an over the top measure of time testing and debugging.
+Given that there are more than 1,600 devices in the Android SDK, it’s not surprising Android developers must spend an over-the-top measure of time testing and debugging.
 That is a hell of a considerable measure of equipment and software configurations to QA.